 In this 2005 paper for an ITE conference in Melbourne, Rob Morgan discusses the history of efforts to achieve international uniformity with traffic control devices (signs, lines, delineation and signals) and describes some of the distinct differences of approach in Australia and elsewhere.

 Since 1984, Rob Morgan has been an active member of the Standards Australia committee responsible for the Manual of Uniform Traffic Control Devices, AS 1742, as well as AS 1743 (Sign Specifications) and AS 1744 (the Alphabet for Traffic Signs).
+Need help with signs or line marking?
+Feel free to get in touch or get my Curriculum Vitae (CV) - top of this page.

 Establishing functional road hierarchies for urban road networks is one of the most basic principles of traffic management.
 Sadly it is extremely poorly understood.
 Fads like 'Smart Roads', 'Link and Place' and 'Movement and Place' proceed without there being any widespread professional appreciation of the topic of functional road hierarchies.
 The result is needless road safety problems and congestion.